 The complexity of law and order problems, embedded in cultural, economic and political transformations, makes it a challenge to govern in PNG.
 Crime and violence are common features of urban life with increasing rural-urban migration of unemployed youths.
-Tribal conflicts are a major cause of tensions in the highlands region and often related to resource developments.
-Significant on-going reform Programmes aimed at addressing issues of law and order are achieving gradual results.
-The Government's ambitious law and justice reform under the White Paper 200747 has begun to build institutional capacity especially within the courts (including village and local land courts), correctional services and state law offices.
+Tribal conflicts are a major cause of tensions in the highlands region and often involve disagreements over land ownership, which tend to become acute when one or more tribes attempts to enter into agreements related to exploitation of resources (timber, minerals, etc) on disputed land.57 Significant on-going reform Programmes aimed at addressing issues of law and order are achieving gradual results.
+The Government's ambitious law and justice reform under the White Paper 200758 has begun to build institutional capacity especially within the courts (including village and local land courts), correctional services and state law offices.